Sadsnake1/word-smith/README.md

   while you are typing in it patches around your card rather than through it.

-**Expand all and collapse all** is one button beside the properties control, in both views, and its label says which you are about to get.
+**Expand all and collapse all** is one button beside the properties control, and its label says which you are about to get.
 It opens notes as well as folders — a note’s own chevron shows its property card — and it reads the whole subtree, not only what happens to be on screen.

 **Select several and act once.** Ctrl-click adds a row, shift takes a run, a plain click takes one, and Escape clears it.
 Set a flag or type a target and